fireyoshiqc/stage2017/Gabriel/codegen/README.md

 ### Currently available operations

-- Bias, with the form `(bias data [fixed-spec | bits-spec])` where `data` is the biases (like for the data of a `weights-clause`) and the other optional argument behaves like the one for the weights of a fully-connected layer, but with a default of `(bits 12)`.
+- Fully-connected bias, with the form `(bias data [fixed-spec | bits-spec])` where `data` is the biases (like for the data of a `weights-clause`) and the other optional argument behaves like the one for the weights of a fully-connected layer, but with a default of `(bits 12)`.
 This simply adds the input value with one of the bias values (indexed by the current output offset).
 The fixed-point shapes of the input and outputs of this operation are determined automatically based on the previous operation.
+- Convolution bias, with the form `(bias file fixed-spec)`.
 In convolution layers, the bias operation is included in the hardware module for convolution.
 Not specifying a bias op will simply load the bias adders with zeroes.
+Just like with weights, convolution layers can only use the `file` s-expr to declare their biases.
+The file must contain data that is formatted in the way specified by `fixed-spec`, just like weights.
+Note that it is advised to use higher precision for biases than weights, since there are generally far less biases in a convolutional network than there are weights.
 - Sigmoid activation function, with the form (sigmoid fixed-spec step-precision bit-precision). fixed-spec is the fixed-point shape of the operation's output value.
-The operation is implemented by sampling a number of positive values and slopes of the sigmoid function below x = 6, and then interpolating between those samples using the real x value. step-precision is a number controlling the number of samples (so the distance between each sample is 2^-step_precision) and bit-precision is the number of bits used to store the fraction part of each sample.
+The operation is implemented by sampling a number of positive values and slopes of the sigmoid function below x = 6, and then interpolating between those samples using the real x value. step-precision is a number controlling the number of samples (so the distance between each sample is 2<sup>-step_precision</sup>) and bit-precision is the number of bits used to store the fraction part of each sample.
 This function **cannot** be used on a convolution layer.
 - ReLU (Rectified Linear Unit) activation function, with the form `(relu)`.
 This takes no parameters (for now).

 Example of a .nn file: